crlucero/Angular-SiteRebuild/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 #### A program that is a rebuild of the NextOnTop website.
+#### Link to live deployed website (https://siterebuild-6ed07.firebaseapp.com)

 ## Description
 This program is an application that will rebuild the NextOnTop website using Angular.
+When BLOGS is clicked on in navbar, users can see a list of posted blogs and enter there own blog if they wish to.

 ## Setup/Installation Requirements to run program